Riots I Have Known

 "Riots I Have Known is a multivalent title: Ryan Chapman’s debut is about a prison riot, unfurls a riot of word-drunk prose, and, most of all, is itself a riot, a virtuoso vocal performance of acidic seriocomedy whose forbears are Thomas Bernhard’s discursive monologues, Frederick Exley’s deadpan wit, and Kafka’s Kafkaesqueness, but which is ultimately, as they say, all Chapman’s own.
 It’s hard to find a single sentence that isn’t polished to a brilliant luster in this lacerating shiv of a novel."

-–Teddy Wayne, author of Loner
+–Teddy Wayne, author of Loner and The Love Song of Jonny Valentine

 "Hilarious, original, and cunningly wrought, Ryan Chapman has written a rocket-powered ode to literary creation and mass incarceration.
-Weaving satire and seriousness into a singlularly rambunctious monologue, rollicking and oddly recognizable at once, Riots I Have Known is a breath of fresh air."
+Weaving satire and seriousness into a singularly rambunctious monologue, rollicking and oddly recognizable at once, Riots I Have Known is a breath of fresh air."

 –Alexandra Kleeman, author of You Too Can Have a Body Like Mine